Using a Tarp as Shelter

 A common mistake when learning knots is to look at an instruction video and make the knot 2-3 times until you get it right.
 A week later in the bush, you will have forgotten it and make the "something" knot, which may or may not hold the night, but your morning will be ruined when packing up the camp.

-So carry a length of paracord with you at all times to practice knots on the bus or in any other situation where you'd normally pull out your smartphone to make yourself less smart.
+So carry a length of paracord with you at all times to practise knots on the bus or in any other situation where you'd normally pull out your smartphone to make yourself less smart.

 Choosing the tarp size